paszu/3DSRepo/Part-5-(arm9loaderhax).md

 1. Go to "SysNAND Backup/Restore..."
 2. Select "SysNAND Restore"
 3. Confirm and restore from `emuNAND_original.bin`
+4. Your device should now be able to boot properly once more.

 ##### Section V - Removing RedNAND from your SD